xaratustrah/motorroller/README.md

 * Use SPI based IO-expander **MCP23S08** in order to read the status of the end switches.
 This one would share the same SCLK, MOSI and MISO lines with the MCP2308 but would need its own chip select signal.
 This would be then connected to **pin 26** of the Raspberry Pi header.

-In order to have the analog signals of the potentiometers and the digitial signals of the end swtiches, one should use the 10-pin header, and connect via flat cable to 9-pin D-SUB connector to the front plate. **Please notice, that the 10-pin connector has a different counting direction if connected to flat-cable D-SUB connectors!**
+In order to have the analog signals of the potentiometers and the digital signals of the end switches, one should use the 10-pin header, and connect via flat cable to 9-pin D-SUB connector to the front plate. **Please notice, that the 10-pin connector has a different counting direction if connected to flat-cable D-SUB connectors!**

 * Change relay order